 Garrett County contains over 76,000 acres of parks, lakes, and publicly accessible forests.
 Popular activities in the county include camping, hiking, backpacking, rock climbing, alpine and cross country skiing, snowmobiling, hunting, ice fishing, fly fishing, whitewater canoeing, kayaking, rafting, boating, swimming, sailing, horseback riding, and water skiing.
 It is all here!
 If you are seeking adventure, or just a beautiful natural environment, then Garrett County, Maryland is the place to be.
 Be sure to stop by the Garrett County Chamber of Commerce to see what current events are taking place in the area!

 Garrett County has always been a Gateway to the West!
 Garrett County was founded as a tourist destination!
 Thanks to the Baltimore & Ohio Railroad.
 Those looking to escape the metropolitan areas of Baltimore and Washington, DC would bring the B&O west to the “fresh, clean mountain air of Garrett County.”
 Before the railroad, the National Road ran through Garrett County, opening the Westward frontier.

-You will not want to miss one of the many performances brought to the county by the Garrett Lakes Arts Festival, now in its 31st season.
+You will not want to miss one of the many performances brought to the county by the Garrett Lakes Arts Festival.

 NEARBY URBAN AREAS